 The lobby design feature allowed us to retain the historic masonry facade by creating a more typical glass storefront inside the building envelope.
 The mezzanine level office’s conference room will jut into the lobby space and create a space for interior signage and lighting.

 Gender Neutral Bathrooms

-First and foremost, our design and adaptation to the building code preserves a building that could have easily been demolished and remaining debris trucked off to a landfill.
+First and foremost, our design and adaptation to the building code preserve a building that could have easily been demolished and the remaining debris trucked off to a landfill.
 Construction and demolition waste accounts for approximately 40% of the solid waste stream in the US.
-The West Loop is changing fast and we are losing many industrial buildings to demolition.
+The West Loop is changing fast, and we are losing many industrial buildings to demolition.
 While it’s not financially feasible to save every existing building, and some buildings are not worth repurposing, we’re excited to work with a client that shares our belief that an original early 1900s bowtruss is worth restoring.